 - Combining unrefined carbohydrates with protein and healthy oils

 - Eat five to six servings of vegetables each day

 - Add Himalayan pink rock salt to your diet

 - Eat plenty of seeds such as pumpkin, chia and flax seeds

 - Avoid refined sugars and artificial sweeteners

-So hopefully these recommendations help you out Marilyn.
+So hopefully these recommendations and remedies help you out Marilyn.